Code-Institute-Submissions/terni-lapilli--toe/README.md

   8. In production, there would be a common house style that all engineers would be able requred to follow.

 - It is the author's style to be expansive during development.
-- He would strip out code comments in a CI/CD just before pushing the code into production , but after QA and the technical writers have captured the code comments.
+- Author would strip out code comments in a CI/CD just before pushing the code into production , but after QA and the technical writers have captured the code comments, in a minification and code file reducation as this expansive documentation has a high LoC

-## 6. RELIABILITY
+## **6. RELIABILITY**

 ### _<ins>6.1 Testing & Verification</ins>_

 - Static Analysis like linting, code formaters, autocomplete/correction
+  - JS42.ai for inline refactoring and code hint
+  - ESlint and Prettier
 - IDE Run & Debugging: VSCode `F5` configured with the following tasks
   - `Debugger for Firefox`
   - `Microsoft Edge Tools for VS Code`
+  - `Chrome Debugger`
+- IDE Typescript Linting & Language Server with ErrorLens extension
+  - Good at identifying code hotspots at a higher stands
+  - Inline error hinting, and @ts-ignore/@ts-check annotations
+  - Do not have to complie TS rto have benefits on code quality in IDE.
 - Dyanmic Analysis
   - `Quokka.js`, with `Wallaby.js`
     - Runtime values are updated and displayed in your IDE next to your code,